Bondishloka/gns3-docs/docs/getting-started/what-is-gns3.md

 **Remember**: Don’t worry too much about the difference between simulation and emulation except for the following points:

 1. Dynamips is an older technology that emulates Cisco hardware.
 It uses real Cisco IOS images.
 It is good for basic CCNA type topologies, but has a number of limitations such as only supporting older Cisco IOS versions (12.X) which are also not supported or actively updated by Cisco.
 2. The recommended Cisco images to use with GNS3 are those from Cisco VIRL (IOSv, IOSvL2, IOS-XRv, ASAv).
-This images are supported and are actively updated by Cisco.
+These images are supported and are actively updated by Cisco.
 The images support current releases of the Cisco IOS (15.X) and provide the best scale and user experience.

 ## GNS3 Comparisons